Shining Cliff Centre comprises Shining Cliff hostel and the Woodland Hut within Shining Cliff woodland.

 I have a background in outdoor education and nursing – the hostel is a completely new step for me as I am passionate that people of all ages can access this beautiful hostel and woodland.

-I am now more than a year into running the hostel combined with my nursing role and absolutely love it!
-I have spent 2019 and much of 2020 slowly redecorating the hostel, now I am ready to try and reach more groups who can benefit from staying at this fabulous place and this incredible woodland – although the present pandemic has slowed these plans at the moment….
+I am now in my 3rd year of running the hostel absolutely love it!
+I have spent 2019 and much of 2020 slowly redecorating the hostel, and coping with coronavirus restrictions, now I am ready to try and reach more groups who can benefit from staying at this fabulous place and this incredible woodland.
+I had the opportunity in November 2020 to start my year-long Level 3 Forest School leader training, which I plan to use to offer Woodland sessions based from the Woodland Hut.